One Hundred Thirty Seven

 CC, ‘Ah, so that’s why there’s so much confusion, argument and hostility.’

-‘Exactly, and they make it worse by labeling themselves, Republican, Democrat, Christian, Muslim, Jew, white, black, Asian.
+‘Exactly, and they make it worse by labeling themselves, Republican, Democrat, Christian, Muslim, Jew, white, black, Asian, Hispanic, lesbian, straight, trans, and the recent plethora of gender descriptions.
 They’ve been conditioned to think this is right and that isn’t.
 No amount of logic can overcome those biases because your brain believes what it’s been told.’

 Alice, ‘So why not tell our brain something else?’